bradleycm/bradleycm/README.md

-I have 5 years of professional experience in software development & data platforms (Business Intelligence)
+I have 5 years of professional experience in software development & data platforms

 📫 How to reach me:
 - declarationcb@gmail.com